SGDInstitute/apollo/content/collections/pages/sgdinstitute/legal-privacy.md

         content:
           -
             type: text
             text: "The Midwest Institute for Sexuality and Gender Diversity complies with all applicable federal and state laws regarding nondiscrimination and affirmative action.
-The Institute is committed to a policy of equity and justice or all persons and does not discriminate on the basis of gender, gender identification or expression; sexual orientation or identity; romantic orientation or identity; affectional preference; sex; race; ethnicity; color; age; physical handicap or disability; class, socio-economic status, or background; religious, spiritual, or secular beliefs; political affiliation and views; public assistance status; veteran status; marital or familial status; weight; national origin; status of residency; or openness of any of the aforementioned; or any other basis prohibited by law.\_"
+The Institute is committed to a policy of equity and justice for all persons and does not discriminate on the basis of gender, gender identification or expression; sexual orientation or identity; romantic orientation or identity; affectional preference; sex; race; ethnicity; color; age; physical handicap or disability; class, socio-economic status, or background; religious, spiritual, or secular beliefs; political affiliation and views; public assistance status; veteran status; marital or familial status; weight; national origin; status of residency; or openness of any of the aforementioned; or any other basis prohibited by law.\_"
           -
             type: hard_break
       -